How are the Dates for Mardi Gras and Easter Determined?

 The Church does not use the exact date of the paschal full moon but an approximation, because the paschal full moon can fall on different days in different time zones, which would mean that the date of Easter would be different depending on which time zone you live in.
 For calculation purposes, the full moon is always set at the 14th day of the lunar month (the lunar month begins with the new moon).
 Likewise, the Church sets the date of the vernal equinox at March 21, even though it can occur on March 20.
 Both approximations allow the Church to set a universal date for Easter.
 Universal in a sense for Western Christianity, because the Eastern Orthodox apply the same basic formula, but they use the Julian Calendar instead of the Gregorian Calendar.
 That usually makes a big difference in when the vernal equinox appears.

 So, if you did your calculations correctly you will know that Easter Sunday is April 5, 2015, and March 27, 2016.
-We have all heard the tune, “These Forty Days of Lent,” but the song could be misleading, as there are actually 46 days which must be accounted for.
-The extra six days are the six Sundays which fall within the Lenten Season.
+We have all heard the tune, “These Forty Days of Lent,” but the song could be misleading, as there are actually 46 days that must be accounted for.
+The extra six days are the six Sundays that fall within the Lenten Season.
 Thus, 40 days for Lent, plus six Sundays, equal 46.
 For 2015, do the math and you will get Fat Tuesday on February 17.
 In 2016, you start a week sooner for Easter, so you end up a week sooner for Fat Tuesday, too….
 February 9.